-Outcome presented as OR = odds ratio or (W)MD = (weighted) mean difference, with 95% confidence intervals in brackets.
-Hospitalisation and ED visits. # difference per 100 patient years.
+Outcome presented as OR = odds ratio or (W)MD = (weighted) mean difference, with 95% confidence intervals in brackets. \Hospitalisation and ED visits. # difference per 100 patient years.

 However it is important to note that not all studies of disease management programs have shown benefit.
 Kruis et al (Kruis 2014) conducted a cluster RCT in 40 general practices in the Netherlands (1086 patients with COPD by GOLD criteria) of a multifaceted disease management intervention comprising multidisciplinary team of caregivers trained in motivational interviewing, setting up individual care plans, exacerbation management, implementing clinical guidelines and redesigning the care process.
 The intervention was compared to usual care.
 There was no difference in HRQoL.
 The differences in findings between studies may be related to variation in implementation of interventions.
+One of the differences between studies was the extent of emphasis on and uptake of physical activity/exercise training interventions.